IdentityPython/JWTConnect-Python-OidcMsg/doc/howto/keyjar.rst

 One way is to first create a KeyBundle instance and then add it to the KeyJar. ::

-    from oicmsg.key_jar import KeyJar
+    from oidcmsg.key_jar import KeyJar
-    from oicmsg.key_bundle import keybundle_from_local_file
+    from oidcmsg.key_bundle import keybundle_from_local_file
     >>> kj = KeyJar()
     >>> kb = keybundle_from_local_file(RSAKEY, "rsa", ["sig"])
     >>> kj.add_kb('https://issuer.example.com', kb)